Celtics vs Knicks Prediction & Same Game Parlay picks: Boston pride shows up at +418 odds

 Read more about Filip Tomic

-BOS Celtics ML (+128)
+Celtics ML (+128)

-Payton Pritchard to Score 15+ Points (-118)
+Payton Pritchard to score 15+ points (-118)

-Mikal Bridges to Record 4+ Rebounds (-186)
+Mikal Bridges to record 4+ rebounds (-186)

-Same Game Parlay odds: +418
+Celtics vs Knicks Same Game Parlay odds: +418

-BOS Celtics ML (+128)
+Boston Celtics ML over New York Knicks (+128)

 If you ever had someone asking you what the phrase “Celtic Pride” meant, you should just show them Game 5 of this series.
 With their backs against the wall, without their best player Jayson Tatum, playing in front of a packed TD Garden, the Celtics refused to give up.
 They held the Knicks to a season-low 35.8% shooting, with the bench scoring a playoff-high 40 points.
 Derrick White also went off for 34 points, while Luka Kornet chipped in 10 points, 9 rebounds and 7 (yes, seven!) blocks off the bench.
 And now the fun part begins.
 Boston heads to MSG for Game 6 and they’ll be encouraged by the fact that they’ve already won once in New York in this series, plus during the regular season they were the best road team in the league.

 I cannot even imagine the amount of pressure being on the Knicks in Friday’s game, as it’s the biggest basketball game New York has seen in decades.
 So, how will the Knicks respond?
 They have to move on quickly and just forget Game 5, as nothing went their way in the 2nd half of that game with the C’s outscoring them by 25 points.
 Jalen Brunson collected 5 fouls in the 3rd quarter, but more importantly, he once again tweaked his ankle on a post-up play against Al Horford.
 Knowing Brunson, I’m sure he will gut it out and play, but Game 6 is huge for New York and the rest of the Knicks better be ready.
-It would be the most Knicks thing ever if they lost on Friday.
-Something tells me the Celtics aren’t done here, even though they’re playing without Tatum and Kristaps Porzingis is pretty much a non-factor.
-They’ve won 5 of 6 games at MSG.
-I’m rooting for a Game 7 in this series, so let’s go with the Celtics to win this one.

-Payton Pritchard to Score 15+ Points (-118)
+Payton Pritchard to score 15+ points (-118)

-Game 5 of this series was the Luke Kornet game, who is to say that Game 6 won’t be the Payton Pritchard game?
-The 6th man of the year has saved the Celtics on so many occasions this season, he played in 80 games during the regular season averaging 14.3 points per game which makes him one of the most consistent players in the entire NBA.
-In 10 postseason games he’s cracked double-figures 7 times, on Wednesday he took the most shots this postseason (17) and finished with 17 points with 5 threes made.
-The injury to Tatum has opened up the door for someone else to contribute on the scoring front.
-At this point even the most optimistic Celtics fan doesn’t expect anything from Porzingis, so it’ll be up to White, Brown and Pritchard to step up here.
-Pritchard has scored more than 15 points in 4 of 10 games vs the Knicks, with him averaging 17.3 per game in the last 3 games of this series I feel very confident he can once again make an impact off the bench.
+Game 5 of this series was the Luke Kornet game, so who is to say that Game 6 won’t be the Payton Pritchard game?
+The Sixth Man of the Year has saved the Celtics on so many occasions this season.
+He played in 80 games during the regular season averaging 14.3 points per game, which makes him one of the most consistent players in the entire NBA.
+In 10 postseason games, he’s cracked double-figures 7 times, and on Wednesday he took the most shots this postseason (17) and finished with 17 points with 5 threes made.

-Mikal Bridges to Record 4+ Rebounds (-186)
+Mikal Bridges to record 4+ rebounds (-186)

 Game 5 was a night to forget if you are Mikal Bridges.
-Despite logging 40 minutes once again, he finished with a measly 9 points, 2 rebounds and 3 assists.
+Despite logging 40 minutes, he finished with a measly 9 points, 2 rebounds and 3 assists.
 A stark contrast to Game 4 at MSG where he had 23, 7 and 3 plus 4 steals in 44 minutes played.
-He generally plays better in home games, during the regular season he averaged more points, rebounds and assists at Madison Square Garden compared to away games.
-His rebounding numbers have been fairly consistent this postseason, he’s averaging 5.3 boards per game in the last 10 outings, while clearing this line 8 times.
-Defenses could tighten up a bit here given the magnitude of this game, so I’m counting on Bridges to provide KAT and Mitchell Robinson with some help on the glass.
-The Celtics are giving up 53.3 rebounds per game in the last 3 games of this series, an increase of 1.2 per game compared to the regular season.
-Another 40+ minute game gives Bridges a solid opportunity to cash on this bet for the 9th time in 11 games.
+He generally plays better in home games, as during the regular season he averaged more points, rebounds and assists at Madison Square Garden compared to road games.
+His rebounding numbers have been fairly consistent this postseason, as he’s averaging 5.3 boards per game in the last 10 outings while clearing this line 8 times.

 Pickswise